waldysetio/customer-churn/README.md

 # BCGvirtualexperience
-Hello, these are some tasks that I did for for BCG Open-Access Data Science & Advanced Analytics Virtual Experience Program.
+Hello, these are some tasks that I did for BCG Open-Access Data Science & Advanced Analytics Virtual Experience Program.